-Luminaires shall be manufactured & tested in accordance with AS/NZS 1158.6 and AS/NZS60598 as applicable and a Certificate of Compliance from an accredited, independent testing laboratory shall be provided on request.
+Luminaires shall be manufactured in accordance with AS/NZS 60598.1, tested in accordance with AS/NZS 60598.2 and a Certificate of Compliance from an accredited, independent testing laboratory shall be provided.

 The steel materials and fasteners shall be as given in NZS 3404.1 or AS 4100.